-You’ve probably heard this age-old adage at one point or another if your lifetime.
+You’ve probably heard this age-old adage at one point or another in your lifetime.

 While most of us are perfectly content with the predictability and security of our 9-to-5 day jobs, there are always a few daring souls who are willing to challenge the status quo and venture out into the unknown.

 Neil Cuggy comes from a long line of entrepreneurs.
 His grandparents, both his parents and his brother have all taken the leap.
-“Entrepreneurship has been in my blood since day 1” says Neil.
+“Entrepreneurship has been in my blood since day one” says Neil.

 You might expect this to mean there’s some secret family formula to be followed, passed down from generation to generation that somehow magically guarantees success.
 Get to know Neil a little better, however, and it becomes plainly obvious that there’s really no secret at all; just the willingness and enthusiasm to face a never-ending — and ever-increasing — set of obstacles head-on.